CAD ERP INTEGRATION

 Automatic Error Detection and Correction

-Agni Link's unique architecture allows not only preventing, but also automatic resolution of discrepancies, based on rules over which the customer has complete control.
-Just another way we can maximize your engineers' engineering time.
+Agni Link’s unique architecture allows automatic resolution of discrepancies, based on rules over which the customer has complete control.
+Another way we can maximize engineering time.

 From the kick-off meeting to the final rollout, a typical implementation is normally completed within 20 business days.